Working at Spire Tunbridge Wells Hospital

 Nursing in Spire

 Our impressive track record in patient safety and infection control demonstrates our commitment to clinical excellence and patient service delivery.
-Our nurses play an important role in maintaining these standards and ensuring patient satisfaction by providing the essential clinical care and judgement to patients to enable them to recover from their surgery or procedure.
+The Clinical Nurse Manager plays an important role in maintaining these standards and ensuring patient satisfaction by managing, developing and motivating nursing teams and team leaders.

-The wide range of clinical procedures provided at Spire Tunbridge Wells Hospital means that you will be exposed to a diverse range of nursing surgical and medical specialisms such as orthopaedics, general medicine, bariatric, ophthalmology, spinal, ENT, breast and gynaecology.
-Whether working on a ward or in outpatients, your role will be to care for patients compassionately and efficiently.
+The wide range of clinical procedures provided Spire Tunbridge Wells Hospital means that you will be exposed to a diverse range of nursing surgical and medical specialisms such as orthopaedics, general medicine, bariatric, ophthalmology, spinal, ENT, breast and gynaecology.
+This will require flexibility and a real commitment to continuous professional development.

-A key part of working at Spire is team work.
-As a nurse you will interact with a wide range of clinical colleagues in pharmacy, theatres, physiotherapy and radiography as well as nursing.
+A key part of working at Spire is team working, and you will collaborate closely with other managers in pharmacy, theatres, physiotherapy and radiography as well as nursing.
 You will work closely with colleagues in housekeeping, food service and administration to ensure service to patients is synchronised and appropriate.
-A key part of your effectiveness will be in the way you prioritise and manage demands from your colleagues and patients.
+A sign of your effectiveness will be in the way you prioritise and manage demands from your colleagues and patients.

 Training and development